 Indicator title High Impact Investigation Initiated Definition High impact investigation refers to an investigation into practises that have significant consequences or potential significant consequences for consumers.
 Here are some key characteristics: Severity: The practice involves serious harm or significant financial loss to a larger quantity of consumers by a supplier or suppliers.
 Public Interest: The case attracts or has the potential to attract public or media attention.
 Complexity: The investigation requires extensive resources, specialized skills, or coordination across multiple agencies.
 Risk: There is a high risk of recurrence or escalation if not addressed promptly and effectively.
 Source of data or information The NCC initiates investigation based on its own research and intelligence or based on complaints received.
 The initiation of a case is evidenced by minutes of the Steering Committee to initiate.
-Method of calculation/ assessment A simple count Means of verification Steering Committee minutes.
-Assumptions The target will be met.
-Disaggregation of beneficiaries N/A
+Copy of approval Memo Register or Spreadsheet Signed Directives Minutes of Steering Committee Method of calculation/ assessment A simple count Means of verification Steering Committee minutes.
+Copy of approval Memo Register or Spreadsheet Signed Directives Assumptions The target will be met.
+Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-end) Reporting cycle Quarterly Desired performance Target achieved or exceeded Indicator Responsibility Divisional Head: Complaints and Investigations

-Indicator title High Impact Investigation Initiated

-Spatial transformation N/A

-(where applicable)

-Calculation type Cumulative (year-end)

-Reporting cycle Quarterly

-Desired performance Target achieved or exceeded

-Indicator Responsibility Divisional Head: Complaints and Investigations